 The Organization makes grants under its program services.
 The Organization records a liability for grants when the commitments have been made.
-At December 31, 2015, entire balance of grants payable are payable within one year.
+At December 31, 2016 and 2015, the entire balance of grants payable are payable within one year.

 Classification of Net Assets